ConnorKirk/PersonalSite/content/post/2019-04-06_misleading-statistics-in-the-wild.md

 This headline is a fantastic example of a misleading statistic.
 Taken in isolation, Sweaty Betty look like they have a large gender pay gap.
 How can this be for a company dedicated to supporting women?_

 The answer lies in the next statistic.
 Women make up 100 % of the Lower, Lower Middle and Upper Middle Quartile.
 They make up 96% of the Upper Quartile.
-The only men of the company exist in the Upper Quartile.
+The only men at the company exist in the Upper Quartile.

 The goal of the gender pay gap is to highlight the gap that exists today.
 No one would accuse Sweaty Betty of a gender pay gap, yet a lazy glance would raise eyebrows.